sQu1rr/wenet/README.md

 # Performance
 Very silly performance test (ENet on the right side)

+Not sure why the loss is that big, but at least it is consistent with ENet
 ```
  Clients       Speed      Single        Loss   |          Speed      Single        Loss
        1  499.26kb/s  499.26kb/s   0.012207%   |     512.91kb/s  512.91kb/s   0.018311%